(Image of Emotional Wellbeing Hub logo)

 (Please note we will try and provide an answer as best as we can based on your referral situation and current waiting times.)

-- How long will it take to be assessed?
+- How long will it take to process my referral?

 - How will you give me feedback about the problem?